 bufread/2 — runs the Prolog parser on a string of text

-	bufread/3 — similiar to bufread/2, allowing read options
+bufread/3 — similar to bufread/2, allowing read options

-	old_bufread/2 — similiar to bufread/2, giving additional information on variables
+old_bufread/2 — similar to bufread/2, giving additional information on variables

 bufread(Buffer, Term) bufread(Buffer, Term, Options) old_bufread(Buffer, [Term | VarNames ])

 Buffer, and attempts to transform it into a Prolog term.
 It does this by :

 Reading the first term out of Buffer(trailing characters from Buffer are ignored) and unifying it with Term.
 A closing fullstop (period) is not need: The implementation of

 If an error has occurred, the error message is printed on the terminal in a manner similar to that for

 old_bufread/2 behaves similarly, except that it returns in VarNames a list of the quoted variable names occurring in the term read.
 The same information can be obtain using